AnnikaTjuka/annikatjuka.github.io/index.md

 (accepted) August. _A cross-linguistic study of body-part metaphors and their cognitive basis._ 52th Annual Meeting of the Societas Linguistica Europaea.
 Leipzig University, Germany.

-(accepted) July. _['The leg of the table' - Universal patterns of mapping body-part terms to object and landscape properties.](/posters/tjuka2019_bodypart_metaphors_conceptsofhumansandnature.pdf)_ Concepts of Humans and Nature between Specificity and Universality.
+July. _['The leg of the table' – Universal patterns of mapping body-part terms to object and landscape properties.](/posters/tjuka2019_bodypart_metaphors_conceptsofhumansandnature.pdf)_ Concepts of Humans and Nature between Specificity and Universality.
 Johannes Gutenberg-Universität, Mainz, Germany.

 July.
 With  Huong Thi Thu Nguyen and Katharina Spalek. _[Shirts, scarves, or socks – Remembering focus alternatives in Vietnamese.](/posters/tjuka2019_vietnamese_focusalternatives_neurolinguisticsschool.pdf)_ Summer Neurolinguistics School 2019.
 National Research University Higher School of Economics, Center for Language and Brain, Moskow, Russia.